piotr-yuxuan/closeable-map/README.md

 When `(.close system)` is executed, it will:

   - Recursively close all instances of `java.io.Closeable` and `java.lang.AutoCloseable`;
-  - Recursively call all stop functions tagged with `^::closeable-map/fn`;
+  - Recursively call all stop zero-argument functions tagged with `^::closeable-map/fn`;
-  - Skip all `Closeable` tagged with `^::closeable-map/ignore`;
+  - Skip all nested `Closeable` under a `^::closeable-map/ignore`;
+  - Silently swallow any exception with `^::closeable-map/swallow`;
+  - Exceptions to optional `::closeable-map/ex-handler` in key or metadata;
-  - If keys `::closeable-map/before-close` or `::closeable-map/before-close` are present, they will be assumed as a function which takes one argument (the map itself) and used run additional closing logic:
+  - If keys (or metadata) `::closeable-map/before-close` or `::closeable-map/before-close` are present, they will be assumed as a function which takes one argument (the map itself) and used run additional closing logic:
     ``` clojure
     (closeable-map
       {;; This function will be executed before the auto close.